mosip/documentation/docs/admin-services-developers-guide.md

 ## Overview

-Admin application is a web-based application used by a privileged group of administrative personnel to manage various master data.
-The various resources that can be managed by an Admin are:
+The admin application is a web-based application used by a privileged group of administrative personnel to manage various master data.
+The various resources that can be managed by an administrator are:

 * Center (Registration centers)
 * Device
 * Machine
 * User (Admin, Registration staff)

-Along with the resource and data management, the admin can generate master keys, check registration status, retrieve lost RID, resume processing of paused packets.
+Along with resource and data management, the admin can generate master keys, check registration status, retrieve lost RIDs, and resume processing of paused packets.

-* **Masterdata service** exposes API to perform CRUD operations on masterdata through Admin service.
+* **Masterdata Service** exposes API to perform CRUD operations on masterdata through Admin service.
-* **Hotlist service** provides functionality to block/unblock any IDs with option of expiry.
+* **Hotlist Service** provides functionality to block/unblock any IDs with option of expiry.
 This hotlisted information will also be published to MOSIP\_HOTLIST WebSub topic.
 * **Sync Data Service** can be accessed only by the privileged group of admin personnel and enables default configurations and seed data to be setup when the MOSIP platform gets initialized.

-Admin module has four services:
+The admin module has four services:

 * Admin service
 * Kernel Masterdata service